Technology Micro-Credentials

 Explore Career Pathways

-A wide variety of workforce upskill/reskill paths are available and students can mix and matched vendor badges/certificates.
+A wide variety of workforce upskill/reskill paths are available including badges in artificial intelligence and Google or Microsoft analytics, and students can mix and matched vendor badges/certificates.
 During your first week in LEAD 256, your instructor will assist you in selecting a training pathway that fits with your career goals and skills.
 The are hundreds of workforce career pathways that students can choose.
 Below are examples of some of the pathways students can choose to pursue.

 Computer Technical Support Specialist